seankohjs/AscentHFC/README.md

-# KiasuKaki - Government Scheme Chatbot and Feedback Analyser
+# KiasuKaki - Government Scheme Chatbot and Feedback Analyzer

 ## Project Description

-KiasuKaki is a chatbot application developed in response to the hackathon challenge: _How can we leverage Generative AI to enhance or propose new government initiatives and services in smart cities?_ Our solution harnesses the power of Generative AI through Google's Gemini API to improve access to and understanding of government information for citizens within a smart city context.
-We aim to enhance existing services by providing a conversational interface to complex information, alongside a tool for feedback analysis to further shape future initiatives.
+KiasuKaki is a chatbot application developed for the hackathon challenge: _"How can we leverage Generative AI to enhance or propose new government initiatives and services in smart cities?"_ Our solution utilizes Google's Gemini API to provide citizens with improved access to and understanding of government information within a smart city environment.
+We offer a conversational interface for complex information, alongside a robust feedback analysis tool to inform future policy and service improvements.

-This project addresses the challenge of information accessibility in smart cities, where complex government documents and initiatives can be overwhelming for citizens.
-By combining natural language processing with efficient document retrieval and analysis, KiasuKaki allows users to easily obtain clear and concise answers to their questions, promoting a more informed and engaged populace.
-Furthermore, the included feedback analysis tool enables city administrators to use real-time feedback to improve current services, which enhances government efficiency and responsiveness.
+This project tackles the challenge of information accessibility in smart cities, where dense government documents and policies can often overwhelm citizens.
+By combining natural language processing, efficient document retrieval, and insightful feedback analysis, KiasuKaki empowers users to quickly find clear and concise answers to their questions.
+This approach promotes a more informed and engaged populace.
+Additionally, the feedback analysis tool provides valuable, real-time insights that enable government administrators to enhance existing services, and make data driven decisions, improving government efficiency and responsiveness.

 **Key Features:**

-- **AI-Powered Chatbot:** Utilises Google's Gemini API for natural language understanding and generation, providing citizens with an intuitive way to access information about government schemes.
+- **AI-Powered Conversational Chatbot:** Employs Google's Gemini API for natural language understanding and generation, enabling citizens to interact with a chatbot to access government scheme information in an intuitive way.
-- **Intelligent Document Retrieval:** Leverages ChromaDB to efficiently search and retrieve relevant information from government documents, reducing time spent searching for specific answers.
+- **Intelligent Document Retrieval:** Uses ChromaDB for efficient search and retrieval of relevant information from government documents, reducing time spent on manual searches and long documents.
-- **Contextual Responses:** Generates responses based on the provided documents, ensuring information is accurate and contextually relevant, whilst avoiding external knowledge or assumptions.
-- **Pre-Processed Document Database:** The ChromaDB database has been pre-processed with documents from Budget 2024, available in the `documents` folder.
-- **Document Customisation:** Users are free to replace or add to the existing documents in the `documents` folder with updated ones (e.g., Budget 2025).
-Preprocessing is only required when new documents are added or existing documents are updated.
+- **Flexible Document Customisation:** Users can easily replace or add to the existing documents in the `/data/documents` folder with updated documents (e.g., Budget 2025 or new schemes).
+Only run the preprocessing step if you have modified this folder with new or updated documents.
-- **Feedback Analysis Tool:** Provides insights into public sentiment regarding government schemes, enabling data-driven decisions for improvement.
+- **Comprehensive Feedback Analysis Tool:** Provides insights into user sentiment and feedback regarding government policies and schemes, enabling data-driven decisions for future improvements.
+- **Interactive Dashboard Visualisations:** A dedicated dashboard visualises feedback with charts, graphs and summaries using data-driven approaches.
-- **User-Friendly Interface:** Built with Streamlit to offer an accessible and easy-to-use platform for all citizens.
+- **User-Friendly Interface:** Developed with Streamlit to ensure an accessible and intuitive platform for all users, with an easy-to-use and interactive chat interface and dashboard.
+- **Data Preprocessing and Storage**: Preprocesses feedback data for the dashboard, for easy access to summarised information without calling the API again, this includes pre-computed AI summarisation.
+- **Data Filtering:** The dashboard provides useful data filtering options to make specific analysis easier, such as date filtering and category/sentiment filters.

 ## Setup Instructions

-To get the KiasuKaki project up and running, follow these steps:
+To set up and run KiasuKaki, follow these steps:

 1.  **Clone the Repository:**

-    ```bash
+    ```
     git clone <your-repo-url>
     cd <your-repo-directory>
     ```

 2.  **Create a Virtual Environment (Recommended):**
-    It's highly recommended to create a virtual environment to avoid conflicts with other Python projects.
+    It is highly recommended to use a virtual environment to avoid dependency conflicts.

     ```
     python -m venv venv